synfinatic/3DPrinting/3D_Printing/FlashforgeCreatorDragon/README.md

 ## Required Parts

- * 12 x M3x5mm heat set inserts and a soldering iron to install them
+ * M3x5mm heat set inserts and a soldering iron to install them
  * M3 SHCS bolts of various lengths 8, 12, 20 and 40mm
  * Bondtech BMG (or clone) extruder with the door on the right side
  * Phaetus/Triangle Labs Dragon hotend